Transductive Zero-Shot Learning with Visual Structure Constraint: Method

-Besides the semantic representations, the images of the source and target domain are also related in a common visual space, where each image content is represented by its corresponding visual feature.
-Because of the powerful representation ability of deep networks, most existing ZSL methods use a pretrained CNN to extract deep features.
-Whatever kind of algorithm is designed in these methods, their underlying working principle is the same, \ie similar images in the visual space should have similar classes in the semantic space.
-To relate these two spaces, a joint embedding space is often first defined; then two projection functions are learned to project these two spaces into this common space.
-Following \cite{zhang2017learning}, we use the original visual space as the embedding space in this paper, in which case only one projection function is needed.
-The key then becomes that how to learn a general and better projection function.
+Besides the semantic representations, images of the source and target domains are also represented with their corresponding features in a common visual space.
+To relate these two spaces, projection functions are often learned to project these two spaces into a common embedding space.
+Following \cite{2017deepembedding}, we directly use the visual space as the embedding space, in which case only one projection function is needed.
+The key problem then becomes how to learn a better projection function.

-\paragraph{Motivation} The intuition of our method stems from the observation that unseen data instances of each class could form a tight cluster in visual space, with the features extracted from pre-trained CNN models, as shown in \Fref{fig:awa2}.
-Specifically, the intra-class distances are small, and the inter-class distances are large.
-In other words, the separated clusters of unseen classes obtained from pre-trained CNN models are already \textit{discriminative}, and it should be very easy to classify unseen classes with these discriminative clusters.
-By regarding the \textit{mean} of all feature vectors belonging to the same class as the class center, the classification result for one test instance can be easily determined by selecting the nearest class centers.